kebuu/tz-2025-06-19/.junie/guidelines.md

 * Do not create documentation for classes nor functions expect if asked
 * When working on a specific task, do not refactor code not related to the task
+* In domain package avoid using primitive types when a value class is available

+### Value classes
+* When `value class` has specific constraints or methods, create a specific test class for them to validate these

 ## Maven
-* When adding or updating version of dependencies or plugins in pom.xml, always try to store version numbers as properties
+* When adding or updating a version of dependencies or plugins in pom.xml, always try to store version numbers as properties

 ## Refactoring